 Admire Hicks’ works from December 10th, 2020 to April 18th, 2021.
 The MAK temporary exhibitions require no special fee to view, just a normal entrance ticket for the museum (or a relevant sightseeing pass).

 The Hicks exhibition coincides for much of its length with the Loos exhibition, should you wish to learn about more homegrown architectural art in the form of Adolf Loos’s designs for homes and housing.

 How to get to the exhibition

 See the main MAK page for travel suggestions.
-Once inside, be sure to visit the museum’s carpets gallery, too, which features works from various regions and eras in a remarkable overarching design.
+Once inside, be sure to visit the museum’s carpets gallery, too, which features works from various regions and eras in a remarkable overarching cocoon-like design.